PSCF v1.3.1

 where monomerId and length are the integer monomer type index and floating point length of the block, while vertexId0 and vertexId1 are integer indices of the two vertices to which the block is attached.

-Bead model: : In the bead model, each block in the "blocks" array is of the form
+Bead model: : In the bead model, each line in the "blocks" array for a branched polymer is of the form

-where nBead is the integer number of beads in the block, and the meaning of monomerId, vertexId0 and vertexId1 are the same as in the thread model.
+where nBead is the integer number of beads in the block, and the meaning of monomerId, vertexId0 and vertexId1 are the same as for the thread model.

-Example: As a simple example of a branched polymer, consider a pure melt of pure ABC star terpolymer that contains three chemically distinct blocks connected at a central junction, for which nBlock = 3.
-For simplicity, assume that the three blocks in this polymer have monomer types indices 0, 1 and 2.
-Let vertices 0, 1, and 2 represent the free ends of the blocks with monomer types 0, 1, and 2, respectively, and let vertex 3 be the central junction.
-For simplicity, we use the thread model and set the lengths of each block to 1.0.
+Example: As a simple example of a branched polymer, consider a one-component melt containing an ABC star terpolymer that contains three chemically distinct blocks connected at a central junction.
+For simplicity, let the three blocks in this polymer have monomer types indices 0, 1 and 2.
+Let vertices 0, 1, and 2 represent the free ends of the blocks with monomers of types 0, 1, and 2, respectively, and let vertex 3 be the central junction.
+As an example, we use the thread model and set the length of each block to 1.0.

-The Polymer block for such a star polymer within the parameter file would look like this:
+The Polymer block for such a star polymer would look like this:

 Note that the type parameter must be explicitly set to "branched", because the type is set to linear by default.
 We have set phi = 1.0 in this example on the assumption that this is a one-component terpolymer melt, for which the volume fraction of this species must equal unity.